maxvonbuelow/harry/README.md

 	month = {September}
 }
 ```
-A PDF reprint is available on the project page (see below).
+A PDF reprint is available on the project page.

 Contact